epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 We want to make our poster session as effective and inclusive as possible: if you have any creative ideas or suggestions about formats or virtual rooms, please send us an email or write in the [Google Groups](https://groups.google.com/g/epigraphyinfo){:target="_blank" rel="noopener"} and we will take them into consideration.

-#### Deadline extended
+#### Deadline

-In order to present a poster, please send a title and a short abstract to our committee by September 25th, 2020 ([info@epigraphy.info](mailto:info@epigraphy.info)).
-By September 30th, 2020 you will receive a notification from the steering committee whether your E-Poster has been accepted.
-E-Posters should be submitted by October 28th, 2020.
+In order to present a poster, please send a title and a short abstract to our committee by March 24th, 2023 ([info@epigraphy.info](mailto:info@epigraphy.info)).
+By March 31th, 2023 you will receive a notification from the steering committee whether your poster has been accepted.
+Posters should be submitted by April 18th, 2023.

 ---

-## Technical Training
+## ENCODE Workshop / training

 As in Vienna and in Hamburg the Leuven workshop will be preceded by a technical training, which will be structured in three sessions.
-This will take place from November 3rd to 4th, 2020 and will have, as the main workshop, a hybrid form.
+This will take place from April 24rd 2023 and will have, as the main workshop in-person form only.

 Please note that the number of participants will be limited.
-Therefore, we kindly ask you to register for the sessions you would like to attend as soon as possible by filling in the respective Eventbrite form until September 18th, 2020.
+Therefore, we kindly ask you to register for the sessions you would like to attend as soon as possible by filling in the respective Google form until 24th March, 2023.

+THIS NEEDS TO BE ADJJUSTED>>>>

 ### Session 1 (Tuesday November 3rd)